Moral Cognitivism vs. Non-Cognitivism

 Non-cognitivists deny neither that moral sentences are meaningful nor that they are generally used by speakers in meaningful ways.
 Thus different sorts of non-cognitivist couple their negative theses with various positive claims about the meanings of moral sentences and about the states of mind that they express.
 It is the diversity of positive proposals that generates the different varieties of non-cognitivism.
 Emotivists suggest that moral sentences express or evoke non-cognitive attitudes towards various objects without asserting that the speaker has those attitudes.
 Norm-expressivists suggest (roughly) that the states of mind expressed by moral sentences are attitudes of acceptance of various norms or rules governing conduct and emotion, perhaps coupled with a judgment that the objects or action under discussion comports with those norms.
 Prescriptivists suggest that these sentences are a species of prescription or command, and may or may not offer an account of the state of mind such judgments express.

 Cognitivism is perhaps best defined as the denial of non-cognitivism.
-Cognitivists think that moral sentences are apt for truth or falsity, and that the state of mind of accepting a moral judgment is typically one of belief or at least that the terms are apt for expressing beliefs in the same sense that other ordinary descriptive terms are so apt.
+Cognitivists think that moral sentences are apt for truth or falsity, and that the state of mind of accepting a moral judgment is typically one of belief.
+They think that typical utterances of indicative sentences containing moral predicates express beliefs in the same way that other sentences with ordinary descriptive predicates typically do.
 (There is some reason to be careful here since cognitivists may not need to employ the sense of ‘express’ that expressivists need to get their theory off the ground.
 See Schroeder 2008a.)
 Different species of cognitivist disagree about the contents of moral sentences and beliefs, about their truth conditions, and about their truth.
 To discuss all the varieties would require a complete taxonomy of possible metaethical positions.
 What they have in common, however, is that they all deny that an adequate account of moral judgments can be given consistent with the two negative non-cognitivist theses.

 The principal varieties of non-cognitivism can be distinguished by focusing on the positive claims they make in explicating the semantic function of moral expressions and the nature of the mental states typically expressed by those who utter them in simple predicative statements.

-Prescriptivists suggest that moral judgments are a species of prescriptive utterance and that prescriptions are distinct from assertions, even when they have the grammatical form of assertions.
+Prescriptivists suggest that moral judgments are a species of prescriptive judgement and that moral sentences in the indicative mood are semantically more akin to imperatives than indicatives.
+One way to think of the idea is that moral terms function as force indicators on analogy with mood.
 Early prescriptivists thought that this had radical implications for moral reasoning and argument.
 Carnap suggested that moral judgments are equivalent to relatively simple imperatives.
 The statement ‘Killing is evil’ means the same thing as ‘Do not kill.’
-On that basis he claimed that there could be no moral knowledge or error.
-(Carnap 1937; 23–24 & 29)
+On that basis he claimed that there could be no moral knowledge or error (Carnap 1937; 23–24 & 29).

 Since non-cognitivism is a species of irrealism about ethics, it should be unsurprising that many of its main motivations overlap with those for other versions of ethical irrealism, especially with those for error theories.
 Early non-cognitivists seem most concerned to defend metaphysical and epistemic commitments incompatible with a realist interpretation of moral claims.
 For example, moral judgments seem to be empirically under-determined (Ayer 1952, 106; Mackie 1977, 39).
 Hence they fail tests for meaningful discourse proposed by logical positivists.
 If moral language is meaningful, it would be a counter-example to the view.
 Thus early versions of non-cognitivism were proposed by these theorists, not so much because they were interested in moral philosophy but rather to render innocuous a seeming counter-example to their own theories (Carnap 1937, 24–27; Ayer 1952, 107–109).